 [Boilerplate message about the company: insert the following information

-For more tips on how to prepare your press release campaign, check out the other Press Release Zen articles from category Tips & Tricks.
+For more tips on how to prepare your press release campaign, check out the other Press Release Zen articles from our category Tips & Tricks.